rishabhsamb/torch-gans/vanilla-gan/README.md

 By adding slight perturbations to a few random noise vectors, we can see how the generator has learnt a function from the noise vector distribution to the original data distribution.

+---
+### Visualizations
+Here we have small perturbations to an initial random noise vector:
 ![small perturbation gif](https://github.com/rishabhsamb/torch-gans/blob/master/vanilla-gan/gifs/0.1%20interpolation.gif)
+Here we have larger perturbations to another random noise vector:
 ![large perturbation gif](https://github.com/rishabhsamb/torch-gans/blob/master/vanilla-gan/gifs/0.5%20interpolation.gif)